conveyal/analysis-ui/docs/edit-scenario/modifications.md

 As an example, you might use this to identify a neighborhood or corridor where traffic calming measures will be implemented and model this by reducing bicycle traffic stress and decreasing driving speeds or eliminating automotive access altogether.
 Similar to the Add Streets modification, properties are set at the level of the modification, and multiple areas can be specified.
 Thus, seperate modifications are needed to specify different types of areas.

 To draw a polygon on the map, click the polygon icon and begin clicking on the map.
-Clicking the first point again will close the polygon, and nodes can be added, moved, and deleted once the shape is drawn by clicking on the edit option.
+Clicking the first point again will close the polygon and nodes can be added, moved, and deleted once the shape is drawn by clicking on the edit option.

 <figure>
   <img src="../img/draw-a-polygon.png" alt="modifying streets"/>